As The Expanse unfolds we learn that childhood abuse is at the root of Amos Burton’s violent worldview, but his battle with trauma offers hope.

 Amos and Murtry have much in common.
 Both rely on fear to get their way and are familiar with violence.
 However, Murtry, unlike Amos, is in command and does not have the moral compass of his crew to temper his brutality.

-“A kid needs at least one person who never gives up on them, no matter what.”Amos Burton, ‘IFF’ – S3, Ep2.
+“A kid needs at least one person who never gives up on them, no matter what.”Amos Burton, The Expanse, ‘IFF’ – S3, Ep2.

 Similarly, in Season 4, Amos befriends Chike (Nathaniel McParland), a recently orphaned child who is now blind.
 Although Chike is surrounded by his people, it is Amos who holds the boy’s hand and promises to see for both of them.

-“I’ve been trying to make decisions on my own lately; I just seem to keep making the wrong ones.”Amos Burton, ‘The Monster and the Rocket’ – S2, Ep12.
+“I’ve been trying to make decisions on my own lately; I just seem to keep making the wrong ones.”Amos Burton, The Expanse, ‘The Monster and the Rocket’ – S2, Ep12.

 It is at this point that he starts to look to others for guidance.
 At first, this is Holden, but he later includes Prax and Anna Volovodov (Elizabeth Mitchell).
 These are all people he has identified as being ‘good’, in that they will care for others.